 COVID-19 caused an uptake in the nascent Canadian market for telehealth applications.
 Platforms such as the Ontario Telemedicine Network doubled in size, from 1.4 million patients (2019-2020 fiscal year) to 2.8 million patients (2020-2021 fiscal year).
 Between March and July 2020, office visits in Ontario declined by nearly 80 percent and virtual care increased 56-fold, comprising 71 percent of primary care physician visits, according to a study by the Canadian Medical Association Journal .
 It remains to be seen whether this growth can be sustained now that the pandemic is winding down.

-The Netherlands offers a geostrategic location for Canadian companies looking to build their business across Europe.
+The Life sciences and health metropolis of Netherlands offers a geostrategic location for Canadian companies looking to build their business across Europe.
 Furthermore the Netherlands offers a thriving business climate, political and economic stability with a population highly proficient in the English Language.
 Many companies were previously interested in the UK as a location, due to Brexit and the relocation of the EMA the Netherlands offers a strong alternative location with access to EU markets.

-In Canada the Netherland Foreign Investment Agency (NFIA) is located in Toronto.
+In Canada the Netherlands Foreign Investment Agency (NFIA) is located in Toronto.
 This office provide the first point of contact to support and promote investment opportunities for Canadian companies looking to connect with the Netherlands LSH eco-system.
-Together with the Invest in Holland Life Sciences & Health team the office will focus on supporting companies that will contribute to the societal challenges and solutions of the future and strengthen the Life Sciences & Health ecosystem in the Netherlands.
+Together with the Invest in Holland Life Sciences & Health team the office is keen to welcome and assist foreign companies that contribute to the goal of the Netherlands in finding solutions that deliver better, affordable and sustainable healthcare and strengthen our Life Sciences & health ecosystems.